Email: camp AT drupalcampla DOT com

 Will my session be accepted?
 When will it be scheduled?

 Thanks for submitting a session!
 Since this is a camp and not a conference, sessions will be scheduled based on the level of interest from the community, and how many other sessions are submitted.
 The final schedule won't be set until a week or so before the event (and is subject to change at any time).
+Plan to attend regardless, and make your travel plans early.
 If your session doesn't make the schedule, there's plenty of space for BoFs.

 What do Session Presenters need to know?